-- Deliberation: Afterwards, the panelists participate in a closed deliberation session to determine responsibility and (if necessary) assign appropriate sanctions.
+- Deliberation: Afterwards, the panelists participate in a closed deliberation session to determine responsibility and (if necessary) assign appropriate outcomes.

-- Notification of Outcome: Respondents, and if applicable, complainants, typically receive an outcome letter within one business day of the hearing by official UMD email.
+- Notification of Decision: Respondents, and if applicable, complainants, typically receive a decision letter within one business day of the hearing by official UMD email.
 However, decisions may take up to one week from the date of the hearing.

 Notice of Formal Hearing

 The Office of Student Conduct (OSCCR) gives notice to the respondent and, if applicable, the complainant in advance of the hearing.
 The notice is sent using the University’s official means of communication – UMD e-mail.
 The notice includes the date, time, and location of the hearing as well as the alleged prohibited behavior(s).
 Timely and equal access to information used during the formal hearing will be provided to the respondent, and if applicable, the complainant.

 It is the respondent’s responsibility to attend the hearing.
 Hearings may be held in the absence of the respondent (an individual or student group leaders), or complainant.